howardosborne/jmeter_training/README.md

 ### Writing Groovy scripts
 Scripts can be used as flexible components.

-Will look at how to make a post-processor to get a value and
+Look at how to make a post-processor to apply more complex logic.

 ### Designing and Running Tests